 BMet do not hold a Tier 4 sponsor licence with UK Visas and Immigration, therefore, we are unable to accept international students on our courses.

-You are required to have a minimum of 5 GCSEs at Grade C/4 or above to include English and Maths.
-We will accept Level 2 equivalences for English and Maths in place of GCSEs.
+GCSE English at Grade C or 4 is desirable but not essential.
+We will accept Level 2 equivalences for English in place of GCSEs.
 We encourage applications from students who do not meet the entry requirements outlined but can demonstrate ability through work experience, portfolio of evidence or successful interview.

 Additional entry requirements